DM874-DevOps-2019-Group-2/DM874-jolie-exec/README.md

 - `<MESSAGE_BODY>` is a string that should be able to hold messages of up to 10 MB
 - `<USER_ID>` is the ID of a user
 - `<ACTION>` is either `"forward"` or `"drop"`
+- `...` denotes repition of the previous array element

 ### API for Outbound Message Scripts